ibm-cloud-docs/mqcloud/learn/mqoc_responsibilities.md

 | Queue Manager | * Configure specified IBM Cloud users and applications with the required IAM policies  \n * Provide API keys for user and applications to authenticate | * Define the users and applications that have access to queue managers  \n * Configure authority records for queue manager specific resources |

 {: summary="The rows are read from left to right.
 The resource area of comparing responsibilities is in the first column, with the responsibilities of IBM in the second column and your responsibilities in the third column."}
-{: caption="Table 4.
-Responsibilities for identity and access management" caption-side="top"}
+{: caption="Responsibilities for identity and access management" caption-side="top"}

 ### Security and regulation compliance
 {: #mqoc_security_compliance}